Normal range of aluminium test infographic showing low normal levels, blood and urine reference differences, and toxic exposure interpretation

 Factors That Affect Test Values

-Several factors can influence aluminium test results, even when true toxicity is not present.
+Several factors can influence aluminium test results:

 Additional Information